roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

 ## Introduction

-    When we use microcontrollers or embedded systems, CLPs, FPGA, Arduino etc.... using few memory or processing power, normally we face the memory and processing management problem.
-Many applications request reading and writting of boolean sensors and actuators, ex: LEDs, buttons, cilinders, lamps, valves or even the system state monitorization using flags, that are basically
-    bits: on, off, up, down....
+    When we use microcontrollers or embedded systems, CLPs, FPGA, Arduino etc... using few memory or processing power, normally we face the memory and processing management problem.
+Many applications request reading and writting of boolean sensors and actuators, ex: LEDs, buttons, cilinders, lamps, valves or even the system state monitorization using flags, that are basically bits: on, off, up, down...
   But this type of system, normally operates with C ANSI language, PIC microcontrollers for example.
-And the basic type in the language is the
+And the basic type in the language is the CHAR TYPE.
-  CHAR TYPE.
 The char type contais 1 byte = 8 bits.
 I can use 1 char to each variable of controll in my program, but let´s see the example:

    int main(void)
     {